BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: The orientifold quotient in the quarter-BPS sector

 \subsection{Labelling of traces}

-A $U(N)$ single trace is described by a Lyndon word $w$ and a periodicity, while a multi-trace is defined by a collection of these single traces.
-Consider a generic $U(N)$ multi-trace, and let the number of constituent single traces with Lyndon word $w$ and periodicity $i$ be $p_{w,i}$, then the multi-trace can be written
+A $U(N)$ single trace is described by a Lyndon word $w$ and the number of periods, while a multi-trace is defined by a collection of these single traces.
+Consider a generic $U(N)$ multi-trace, and let the number of constituent single traces with Lyndon word $w$ and number of periods $i$ be $p_{w,i}$, then the multi-trace can be written

 where $W$ is the matrix word equivalent of the Lyndon word $w$.
 This trace is characterised by the set of numbers $\{ p_{w,i} \}$.
 A convenient way to package these numbers is to define a partition $p_w$ for each Lyndon word